coronel08/my-notes/notes/docs/aws.md

         * Scheduled Actions - Schedule adjustments based on patterns and time

 * SNS - Simple Notification Service, publish messages to subscribers
+    * Topic Publish - create a topic and a subscription
+    * Direct Publish - for mobile create a platform and endpoint
 * SQS -Simple Que Service, send store and receive messages. used to decouple applications.
-Default retention 4 days, max 14 days. up to 10 messages at a time. at least once delivery
+Default retention 4 days, max 14 days. up to 10 messages at a time. at least once delivery.
+First In => First Out 300 msg/s without batching, 3000 msg/s with
-    *
+    * Message Visibility Timeout - message visibility timeout is 30 seconds by default, if not processed within the timeout it will be processed twice.
+    * Dead Letter Queue(DLQ) - set a threshold of how many times the message can go back into the queue.
+After the threshold the message goes into the DLQ(Dead Letter Queue)
+    * Delay Queue - default is 0 seconds but can be up to 15 minutes
+    * Long Polling - Pull requests to SQS Queue, decreases API calls and increases efficiency.
+Between 1 - 20 seconds.
 * Amazon Machine Image (AMI) - provides info to launch an instance from a previous image or template

 * CloudEndure Disaster Recovery - minimizes downtime and data loss, continually replicates machines